Daimler Company: World War I

 Before the war, Daimler had been making 105 hp engines for the Foster-Daimler tractor which was manufactured by William Foster & Co. in a joint venture with Daimler for the South American market.
 These tractors were developed into artillery tractors to haul 15 in howitzers.
 Production of the artillery tractors began on 3 December 1914.
 These engines were later used for the first British tanks ever built, the prototypes "Little Willie" and "Mother" and later in the production Mark I tank.
-One major difficulty for the tanks was the fine oil haze above their Daimler engines which the enemy quickly learned meant tanks were operating nearby if out of sight.
+One major difficulty for the tanks was the fine oil haze above their Daimler engines which the enemy quickly learned meant tanks were operating nearby although out of sight.
 The early tanks weighed up to 28 tons.
 They were all Daimler powered.
-The Mark IV tank - the first major improvement in design - had uprated engines delivering 125 hp; these engines had aluminium pistons and are believed to have been designed by W. O. Bentley while he was working on the Bentley BR1 rotary engine in Coventry.
+The Mark IV tank – the first major improvement in design – had uprated engines delivering 125 hp; these engines had aluminium pistons and are believed to have been designed by W. O. Bentley while he was working on the Bentley BR1 rotary engine at Humber Limited in Coventry.

-Daimler made more twelve-inch (305 mm) shell casings than any other private business in the country, with a peak production of more than 2000 casings a day.
+Daimler made more twelve-inch (305 mm) shell casings than any other private business in the country, with a peak production of more than 2,000 casings a day.
 Each was machined from a 990 lb forging down to a finished weight of 684 lb.